keepassxreboot/keepassxc-specs/kdbx-xml/rfc.md

 The `<Meta>` element MAY contain any of the following elements at most once to describe various database meta data.

-`<HeaderHash>`
+`<HeaderHash>` (KDBX 3.1)
 :   The SHA-256 [@RFC4634] hash of the KDBX header data as *BLOB*.
+This
-This element is only useful for KDBX 3.1 or lower, but MAY also be present in KDBX 4.0 or higher.
+    element is only useful for KDBX 3.1 or lower, but MAY also be present in KDBX 4.0 or higher.

-`<SettingsChanged>`
+`<SettingsChanged>` (KDBX 4.0)
-:   *DATETIME* of the last change of database meta data or KDBX container settings.
+:   *DATETIME* of the last change of database meta data or KDBX container
+    settings.
 This element is only specified for KDBX containers **version 4.0 or higher** and MUST NOT be present in KDBX 3.1 or lower.

 `<Generator>`
 :   The name of the program that generated the KDBX file.